Develop Without Code

 - Favorites: properties customers have favorited

-- From Setup, search for Schema Builder in the Quick Find box.
+- Search for Schema Builder in the Quick Find box.
 When you initially open Schema Builder, you see all the custom and standard objects in your org.

 Pretty cool, right?
 Schema Builder provides both coders and non-coders with an easy way to visualize and configure an app’s data model.
 We won’t do a deep dive into data modeling right now.
 If you want to learn more, check out the Data Modeling module here on Trailhead.